-Reflections from the first 100 days of the second cohort of the African Young Women Leaders (AfYWL) Fellowship Programme
+In part one of the #AfricanWomenLead blog series, AfYWL fellows in the second cohort reflect on their first 100 days in the African Young Women Leaders (AfYWL) Fellowship Programme

 Making memories and moving mountains